Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 Detroit filed for the largest municipal bankruptcy in U.S. history.
 Police funding was cut by 20% and officer wages by 10%.
 The department entered an already difficult period with depleted resources and little community goodwill.

 The reforms that followed the DOJ consent decree were built on the idea that public scrutiny improves policing.
-Encryption moves in the opposite direction.
-Residents can no longer independently monitor what the department is doing in their neighborhoods.
+Full encryption would move in the opposite direction—residents would no longer be able to independently monitor what the department is doing in their neighborhoods, the way they still can today.

 Impact on Detroit Journalism

-Encryption has changed how Detroit news outlets operate.
-Journalists who monitored scanners for breaking news now depend on official notifications, which arrive late and on the department's schedule.
+Each suburban agency that encrypts changes how Metro Detroit news outlets operate.
+Journalists who monitor scanners for breaking news lose another piece of the map—and if Detroit follows, they would depend entirely on official notifications, which arrive late and on the department's schedule.

 "We inform the public when there's breaking news.
 Anytime there's serious incidents like crashes, shootings, pursuits, all types of incidents.
 That's what the public wants to know.
 They want to know what's going on in the community."

-Local TV stations that once sent crews based on scanner traffic now wait for official notification, often arriving after the critical early moments of a scene.
+Local TV stations and photojournalists who send crews based on scanner traffic have publicly opposed the encryption trend, warning they will arrive after the critical early moments of a scene.

 The FBI CJIS Mandate & Metro Detroit